pglet/website/blog/2021-01-15-launching-pglet.md

 Today we are officially launching Pglet!

-This is not a groundshaking event changing the World and it won't make any ripples on the Internet, but it's still very important milestone for us as it's a good chance to make functionality cut off and present Pglet to the public.
+This is not a groundbreaking event shaking the World and it won't make any ripples on the Internet, but it's still very important milestone for us as it's a good chance to make functionality cut off and present Pglet to the public.

 ## What we've got